MegaByteMark/titanic/README.md

 # Titanic - Server Side Component
+Why is it called Titanic?
+Because it ~~sinks~~ syncs.

-Titanic is a server-side component of an offline database sync framework named Titanic (because it syncs).
-This component is written in Node.js and provides an API using Express.js.
+Titanic is an offline database sync framework.
 The framework is designed to support offline synchronization across multiple platforms, including Windows, Linux, macOS, Android, iOS, and web.

 ## Features

-- **Node.js**: Built with Node.js for scalable and efficient server-side operations.
-- **Express.js API**: Provides a robust and flexible API for managing data synchronization.
-- **Cross-Platform**: Designed to work with an SDK component (likely a separate repository) that enables offline sync on various platforms.
-- **Offline Sync**: Ensures data consistency and availability even when the client is offline.
+- **Cross Platform**: Designed to work with any platform, if ot can run Node.js, it can run Titanic.
+- **Database Agnostic**: Designed to work with all mainstream database engines, relational and document.

 ## Getting Started
+Todo - environment variables
+Todo - ValKey setup
+Todo - getting started with Database Engines on Docker.

 ### Prerequisites